mgilangjanuar/serverlog/README.md

 # server.log()

-A tiny tool to monitoring and debugging your project.
+A tiny tool for monitoring and debugging your project.

 Live at [serverlog.vercel.app](https://serverlog.vercel.app)